MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-use-item-cross-refs.md

 3. Create a purchase line for the item that you set up an item reference for in the previous procedure.
 4. In the **Item Reference No.** field, select the relevant item reference, and then choose the **OK** button.

 The **Description** field on the line is overwritten with the vendor's item description, as set up on the item reference entry.
-If the item reference includes a variant code or a unit of measurement, these values are also copied to the document.
+If the item reference includes a variant code or a unit of measure, these values are also copied to the document.

 ## <a name="see-also"></a>See Also